tenorlab/vue-dashboard/README.md

 ### Hooks & State

-- **`useDashboardStore`**: Access the underlying Zustand store to manage widget state, layout, and configuration.
+- **`useDashboardStore`**: Access the underlying reactive store to manage widget state, layout, and configuration.
 - **`useDashboardUndoService`**: Provides `undo` and `redo` functionality for user layout changes.